Hyderite/Hyderite/README.md

 **Here are some projects that I'm currently working on:**

-1. Moving projects to Nonic Cloud VPS
+1. [Aviatrak](https://github.com/Hyderite/Aviatrak), a privacy-first, community-driven and fully customizable flight tracker
 2. [My new portfolio](https://new.hyderite.dev/)
-3. vertistores, an Autolution project
-4. Learning node.js
+3. Learning node.js

 You can find a full list of my projects in [my portfolio](https://hyderite.dev/).